apache/datasketches-python/README.md

 ## Building and Installation

-Once cloned, the library can be installed by running `python3 -m pip install .` in the project root directory -- not the python subdirectory -- which will also install the necessary dependencies, namely NumPy and [pybind11[global]](https://github.com/pybind/pybind11).
+Once cloned, the library can be installed by running `python3 -m pip install .` in the project root directory which will also install the necessary dependencies, namely NumPy and [pybind11[global]](https://github.com/pybind/pybind11).

 If you prefer to call the `setup.py` build script directly, which is discouraged, you must first install `pybind11[global]`, as well as any other dependencies listed under the build-system section in `pyproject.toml`.